-What is less clear is whether or not such a secondary obligation also arises in the voyage charter context.
-In The Evia (No. 2), the House of Lords considered that the key distinction between the two types of charter is that a time charterer has a continuing right and obligation to give orders for a ship's employment, whereas a valid nomination pursuant to a voyage charter is usually the limit both of the charterer's right and obligation to nominate.
+The key distinction between the two types of charter is that a time charterer has a continuing right and obligation to give orders for a ship's employment, whereas a valid nomination pursuant to a voyage charter is usually the limit both of the charterer's right and obligation to nominate.
 The House of Lords however, was not called upon to decide the point and therefore left the matter open.